 ...smaller apertures result in a large depth of field.
 Or more in focus.

-the distancing and positioning of your subjects with each other and other elements in the scene
+the distancing and positioning of your subject with each other and other elements in the scene

-the distance between your subjects in regards to the background and/or the foreground
+the distance between your subject in regards to the background and/or the foreground

 What the "f"